milesgrimshaw/Reversi/README.md

 When making a move as a human player, the move is entered as XY, where X is the x co-ordinate from 1-8 and Y is the y co-ordinate from 1-8.
 For example, if a human playing as white wants to make a move at A, the location of the new piece will be: 53.

+## Outcomes

+My AI has yet to loose to a human player.
+I am still waiting on the final results of games against my brother!

 ## To Do

 An obvious next step to improve the progam is to use alpha-beta pruning on the tree.
 This would improve the compute time and leave more time for brute force.

 I would also like to test different point values per square in the evaluation function.